One Trick to Solve All N-Sum Problems

 In summary, these nSum

-problems provide you with an array nums
+problems provide an array nums

 and a target sum target